-Lent, a religious tradition observed during the 40 days before Easter, is an important period of the year for many Christians.
+Lent, a religious tradition observed during the 40 days before Easter, is an important period of the year for many Christians, especially Catholics.
 It’s a time to pay respect to Jesus’ sacrifices, suffering, life and death, through both increased mindfulness, prayer and adherence to certain practices.

-One of those practices is that observers fast during certain days of Lent, but not in the formal sense of the word.
+For 57% of those who observe Lent, that includes fasting—but not in the formal sense of the word.
 A religious fast is a strict form of diet rather than abstaining from eating any food at all.
 While some foods and meals are cut out, there are many other things practitioners can enjoy, such as fish.
-Here’s a breakdown of why many Christians eat the fish during the Lenten season.
+Here’s a breakdown of why many Christians eat fish during the Lenten season.

 It Dates Back to Roman Times